Skip to content

 Life sovereignty editorial illustration for The Unhacked

-The short version: Cold-storage recovery means storing your seed phrase on steel instead of paper, protecting it with a passphrase (a hidden 25th word), and keeping redundant backups in separate locations — so you can restore your funds on any device, anywhere, if your wallet is lost, stolen, or destroyed.
+The short version: Cold-storage recovery means storing your seed phrase on steel instead of paper, protecting it with a passphrase (a hidden 25th word), and keeping redundant backups in separate locations — so you can restore your funds on any compatible device, anywhere, if your wallet is lost, stolen, or destroyed.
+Two rules govern all of it: test the restore with a small amount before you trust it, and never give your seed phrase to anyone, because nobody legitimate will ever ask.
 Your wealth lives in the seed, not the hardware.
 The device is disposable; a seed backed by redundancy and separation is permanent.

 Why a single hardware wallet is a single point of failure